I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest-getinputmemory.md

 For more information about accessing an I/O request's data buffers, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/accessing-data-buffers-in-wdf-drivers">Accessing Data Buffers in UMDF-Based Drivers</a>.

-For a code example of how to use the <b>GetInputMemory</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff559070">IWDFIoRequest::Complete</a>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |